2018 SUMMER INTERSESSION SCHEDULE

 Explorers LLI of Salem State University is one of more than 400 Lifelong Learning Institute chapters across the U.S. Membership is open to anyone 50 years of age or older.
 Non-members are welcome at Intersession programs but donations are appreciated.

 When: 10 AM to noon Where: Explorers LLI of Salem State University, 10 Federal Street, Suite 10, Salem MA 01970 Website: www.explorerslli.org Phone: 978-744-0804

-Wednesday, February 7 – Trip to Myanmar – John Archer is a member of Explorers, a course leader, painter, photographer, designer, actor, dancer, singer, philanthropist, preservationist and businessman.
+Wednesday, August 8 –.
+Trip to Myanmar – John Archer is an Explorers course leader, painter, photographer, designer, actor, dancer, singer, philanthropist, preservationist and businessman.
 Today he describes his vacation trip down the Irrawaddy River in Myanmar.
 Learn why some experienced travelers say that Myanmar is different from any other country they have visited.

-Backup – Interesting Railroad Documentary – Ed Finglas has led a number of courses at Explorers.
+Monday, August 20 – Railroad Video – Ed Finglas has led a number of courses at Explorers.
 Because of his long study of American railroads, Ed led a course on railroads.
 Today he shows us videos of resurrected steam locomotives and trains maintained as historical exhibits.
-Many people enjoy these exhibits.